CDLUC3/mrt-doc/reports/2019-04-09-mvn-release-plugin.md

 ## Performing the release

-Performing a release assumes we use `mvn deploy` to push artifacts to a repository and `site-deploy` to build and deploy a standard Maven documentation site.
-Since we don't do either of those things (we use a Jenkins post-build step to push artifacts to the repo, and we don't build a Maven doc site at all), we don't care about the "perform" phase.
+Performing a release uses `mvn deploy` to push artifacts to a repository (in our case Nexus).
+(By default, it also uses `site-deploy` to build and deploy a standard Maven documentation site, which we don't need or want, so we'd need to disable that).

+Note that only some of our projects currently include a deploy step, and some of those are handled by Jenkins rather than by Maven.
+We would want to make this consistent.

 ## Rolling back a release